Don’t Stand By, Stand Up - What to Do When You Witness Harassment

 • “Let’s keep the conversation professional, shall we?”

-The key is to remain calm and avoid escalating the situation.
-Your tone and approach should aim to de-escalate while firmly setting boundaries.
+The goal is to remain calm and avoid escalating the situation.
+Your tone should help de-escalate the moment while firmly setting boundaries.

-• Starting a conversation with the person being targeted to shift their focus.
-You could say something like,
+Start a conversation with the person being targeted to redirect attention:

 “Oh my goodness X, did you watch Traitors last night?”